Skip to main content Skip to footer site map

 How Long Does Long-Term Disability Insurance Generally Last?

 As with short-term disability benefits, long-term disability benefits may be taxable depending on how the policy is funded.
-If the policy is paid through a pre-tax payroll deduction, the employee will likely be liable for income taxes on any long-term disability benefits.
-The covered employee can also opt for taxes to be deducted as each benefits check is processed, or they can resolve any tax liability related to long-term disability benefits at the end of the tax year.
+If the policy is paid through pre-tax payroll deduction, long-term disability benefits will likely be taxable.
+The covered employee can opt for taxes to be deducted as each benefits check is processed, or they can resolve any tax liability at the end of the tax year.

 What Are the Elimination Periods for Long-Term Disability Coverage?